USS Atlanta (CL-51): Exploration of the wreck

 In the following years, Denlay and Tysall mounted several larger expeditions to survey Atlanta, exploring and videoing the wreck in detail to a depth of 130 m at the bow.
-The civil unrest in Solomon Islands from late 1998 prevented further diving around Guadalcanal for several years.
-However, on the final expedition that year, the then deepest wreck dive by a woman was made by Kevin's wife, Mirja, on Atlanta.
+From late 1998, the civil unrest in the Solomon Islands prevented further diving around Guadalcanal for several years.
+On the final expedition in 1998, the then deepest wreck dive by a woman was made by Kevin's wife, Mirja, on Atlanta.
 Denlay's last visit to the wreck was in 2002 using a closed circuit rebreather or CCR, the first CCR dive on Atlanta.

-Since then, very few dives have been conducted on Atlanta, although in May 2011 a very experienced deep diving team from Global Underwater Explorers successfully videoed the wreck for documentary purposes, the first survey of the wreck since Denlay's expeditions up to 1998.
+Since then, very few dives have been conducted on Atlanta.
+In May 2011, a very experienced deep diving team from Global Underwater Explorers successfully videoed the wreck for documentary purposes, the first survey of the wreck since Denlay's expeditions up to 1998.

+A dive conducted in April 2024 by Bruce Clulow and Peter Taw found the hull and bow of the Atlanta had completely collapsed just forward of the number one 5 inch gun.

 Awards

 Atlanta was awarded five battle stars for her World War II service and a Presidential Unit Citation for her "heroic example of invincible fighting spirit" in the battle off Guadalcanal on 13 November 1942.